Did Megalithic Sites in Turkey and Peru Share the Same Architects?

 The Ancient Megalithic Site of Gobekli Tepe

-The larger and older pillars at the lower levels, show bas-relief carvings of various animals, reptiles, birds and serpents.
+The larger and older pillars at the lower levels show bas-relief carvings of various animals, reptiles, birds and serpents.
 Some pillars seem to represent strange, abstract statues of humans, wearing space-age belts, with long, bent arms and 'H' type letters (on every pillar in enclosure D).
 Most impressive is a strange creature in three dimensional high-relief showing beautiful craftsmanship and originality (for that period).
-So there are several types of relief carvings at Göbekli Tepe.
+There are several types of relief carvings at Göbekli Tepe.
 The 3D high-relief, the shallow reliefs of animals, 'H's, and the humanoid arms and belts, plus a rougher style that occurs on the later levels, although incredibly, this still dates to around 8,000 years old.

-There are finely carved rims and shaping that reminded me of Tiwanaku in Bolivia, and some other sites around Peru.
-Another interesting aspect of the site are the unusual cup-marks that are found, mainly on the bedrock, but also on top of some of the oldest the pillars, that may at some point, shed some light on the cup-mark phenomenon in Britain, many thousands of years later.
+There are finely carved rims and shaping that reminded me of Tiwanaku in Bolivia, as well as some other sites around Peru.
+Another interesting aspect of the site are the unusual cup-marks that are found, mainly on the bedrock, but also on top of some of the oldest pillars, that may at some point shed some light on the cup-mark phenomenon in Britain, many thousands of years later.